 - Deductions Worksheet — Step 4(b) on page 3

 If you already have a W-4 on file for your existing job, you do not need to change anything yet.
-However, if you started a new job recently, plan to make any personal life status adjustments, or you want to increase or decrease your amount withheld, you will need to fill out the new W-4 form.
+However, if you started a new job recently, plan to make any personal life status adjustments, or want to increase or decrease your amount withheld, you will need to fill out the new W-4 form.

-Steps To Fill Out a W-4
+How To Fill Out a W-4

-Step 1: Fill Out the Multiple Jobs Worksheet (If Applicable)
+1. Fill Out the Multiple Jobs Worksheet

 If you have more than one job at a time or are married filing jointly and have a working spouse, you should fill out the Multiple Jobs Worksheet.

 “Since your multiple employers don’t withhold taxes based on your total salary, the easiest thing to do is to withhold at a higher rate,” said Audrey Goetz, a certified public accountant, certified valuation analyst and manager at the accounting firm Rudler, PSC.
 “This makes sense if you have, say, two $25,000-a-year jobs.
-Both employers will withhold based on the individual incomes of $25,000.
-However, that does not take into account that you have two jobs that produce $50,000 of income, and you could end up underwithheld come year-end.”
+Both employers will withhold based on individual incomes of $25,000.
+However, that does not take into account that you have two jobs that produce $50,000 of income, and you could end up under-withheld come year-end.”

+- Line 1: Fill out if you have two jobs, or you are married filing jointly and both employed.
 Use the “Higher Paying Job” row and “Lower Paying Job” column from the table on page 4 of your W-4 to find the value at the intersection of your two salaries.
 Enter that number here.

-For 2a, use the table on page 4.
-Use the highest paying job’s wages on your list for the “Higher Paying Job” row, and the annual wages for the next highest paying job in the “Lower Paying Job” column.
+- For 2a, use the table on page 4.
+Use the highest-paying job’s wages on your list for the “Higher Paying Job” row, and the annual wages for the next highest-paying job in the “Lower Paying Job” column.
 Find the intersection of those two salaries and enter the number under 2a.

-For 2b, add the value for the two jobs that have the highest annual wages.
+- For 2b, add the value for the two jobs that have the highest annual wages.
 Use that total when reviewing the “Higher Paying Job” row.
-Use the lowest paying job in the “Lower Paying Job” column to find the amount from the appropriate table on page 4.
+Use the lowest-paying job in the “Lower Paying Job” column to find the amount from the appropriate table on page 4.

-If this is not relevant to you, skip to line 3.
+- If this is not relevant to you, skip to line 3.

-4. Divide the annual amount on line 1 or line 2c by the number of pay periods from line 3 and enter the amount here.
+- Line 4: Divide the annual amount on line 1 or line 2c by the number of pay periods from line 3 and enter the amount here.

-Step 2: Fill Out the Deductions Worksheet (If Applicable)
+2. Fill Out the Deductions Worksheet

 Complete the Deductions Worksheet only if you plan to itemize your deductions or claim certain credits on your income tax return.
 You won’t need to do this if you plan on claiming a standard deduction on your income tax return.

-1. Put the estimated amount of your 2020 itemized deductions on line 1.
+- Put the estimated amount of your 2023 itemized deductions on line 1.
 This number can include:

 - Medical expenses that are more than 7.5% of your income